bognikol/Eleusis-Sample-App-Binaries/README.md

 # Eleusis-Sample-App-Binaries
-Compiled sample app for Eleusis GUI library for Windows Eleusis is work in progress; feel free to contribute.
+Compiled sample app for Eleusis GUI library for Windows.

+Eleusis is work in progress; feel free to contribute.

 ## Requirements